 - A committee secretary should be familiar with the terms of reference of the committee and its place in area or University governance or management, be able to prepare concise and clear agenda and minutes and assist if required with the preparation of discussion papers and background documents.

-- Templates for agenda and minutes are available from the Marketing Office website.
+- Templates for agenda and minutes are available from the Marketing and Student Recruitment website.

 Pre-meeting tasks & agenda preparation